Guides and tips

 There is a big craft movement for Visible mending, usually using Japanese Sashiko and boro stitching to patch to celebrate used clothes and by adding patches celebrating its age and history.

-• Patching: Guide on how to get started patching your clothes
+• Patching: Guide on how to get started patching your clothes.

 • Darning: Darning holes in socks used to be popular and Ealing Repair cafe is bringing it back with this how to.